Jaysigx/Drawbridge/README.md

 Feel free to fork this repository, make changes, and submit pull requests.
 Contributions are welcome!

+**Current  Issues**

+started to add function for qbcore.

+there are still issues  of bridge not loading in. i always have to restart the script to load the model. in my environment i have separated stream files and code to 2 resources, just to load reload script and prevent crash.

+**future roadmap:** interact sound for bridge and interactable traffic gates.

+once the car bridge is fully polished, i will then work on train bridge.

 **License**

 This script is open-sourced under the MIT License.